 Multiple generation living can be a blessing to grandparents who get to see their grandchildren much more.
 Maybe they even want to help with mentoring, homework, or child care.
 It’s also a help for adult children and their parents to be able to assist each other with chores, cooking, shopping, pet-sitting, technology issues, yard work, house-sitting, and other needs.

 Often the younger, more able-bodied adults can do the more strenuous physical labor and the older ones can handle less physically demanding activities that may be too time-consuming for the young adults.

 4. Less strain on the family caregiver

-If the family caregiver has a parent/grandparent who is in poor health who doesn’t live with them, it can be extremely stressful to try to travel back and forth to the parent’s home to care for them and their home while they also try to juggle .
+If the family caregiver has a parent/grandparent who is in poor health who doesn’t live with them, it can be extremely stressful.
+Travelling back and forth to the parent’s home to care for them and their home while they also try to juggle their own home and family is tough .
 Even if the parent is just thirty minutes across town, that is an hour per day of commuting time that adds stress to the family caregiver and his/her family.

 5. Younger children learn the value of family and teamwork.